What Follows Once You Have An IARD Account

 • The SEC effective date is already captured in the system as part of FINRA's initial set-up processing.

-• Determine the appropriate filings to register your firm’s IA representatives: IA firms should register their IA representatives electronically on the Web CRD system as directed/mandated by states/jurisdictions; additionally, firms may voluntarily register their IA representatives via Web CRD if the states/jurisdictions will accept these electronic form filings for IA representatives.
+• IA firms should register their IA representatives electronically on Web CRD as directed/mandated by states/jurisdictions; additionally, firms may voluntarily register their IA representatives via Web CRD as all of the states/jurisdictions will accept these electronic form filings for IA representatives.

-• Form U-4: Be sure to understand which Form U-4 filing type should be your IA representative’s first electronic Form U-4.
+• Form U4: Be sure to understand which Form U4 filing type should be your IA representative’s first electronic Form U4.

-• The IARD Renewal Program will begin in November of each year to renew the registration of your firm and/or IA representatives with states/jurisdictions for the following year.
+• The IARD annual Renewal Program will begin in November of each year to renew the registration of your firm and/or IA representatives with states/jurisdictions for the following year.